 From Southern California to Hendersonville, Tennessee

 At Georgetown University Law Center in Washington D.C.
 Eric was a research assistant for Professor Don Wallace.
-At Georgetown Law, Eric took advantage of graduate level coursework in Estate Planning, which provided a foundation for his later work in Bankruptcy Estate Planning.
+At Georgetown Law, Eric took advantage of graduate level (LLM) coursework in Estate Planning, which provided a foundation for his later work in Bankruptcy Estate Planning.

 Since his time in law school, Eric had anticipated starting his own firm.
 To obtain experience, Eric worked for the Public Defender’s Office in Gallatin, and then a small Bankruptcy firm.
 He moved from Nashville to Hendersonville in June of 2003, and opened his current office as the Law Office of Eric K. Fox on January 1, 2004.

-Since founding the Law Office of Eric K. Fox, now doing business as “Fox Law,” Eric has assisted and counseled thousands of clients with Bankruptcy relief or debt negotiation; some of whom have achieved significant life change.
+Since founding the Law Office of Eric K. Fox, now also doing business as “Fox Law,” Eric has assisted and counseled thousands of clients with Bankruptcy relief or debt negotiation; some of whom have achieved significant life change.
 In 2014, Eric was voted as the Best Attorney in Sumner County Tennessee, according to the Tennessean Toast of Sumner County Reader’s poll.

 Representative Cases and Experience